 Open Educational Resources are freely available educational materials that can be downloaded, edited, and shared to better serve all students.
 Fully OER materials are free of cost and free of copyright restrictions, providing a valuable alternative to costly commercial textbooks.
 RVCC Z-courses use OER and other free-for-student course materials in lieu of commercial textbooks.

-Search open content from 52 different sources:
+Search open content from more than 90 different sources:

 The links below will take you to online repositories and libraries of open textbooks.
 Open textbooks are free to use and distribute and can be adapted or changed (usually with proper attribution to the creator).
 Open textbooks can be used in whole or in part; how you use it is entirely up to you.